MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspioctl.md

 <span id="SIO_KEEPALIVE_VALS__opcode_setting__I__T__3_"></span><span id="sio_keepalive_vals__opcode_setting__i__t__3_"></span><span id="SIO_KEEPALIVE_VALS__OPCODE_SETTING__I__T__3_"></span>**SIO_KEEPALIVE_VALS** (opcode setting: I, T==3)
 </dt> <dd>

 Enables or disables the per-connection setting of the TCP **keep-alive** option which specifies the TCP keep-alive timeout and interval.
-For more information on the keep-alive option, see section 4.2.3.6 on the <i>Requirements for Internet Hostsâ€”Communication Layers</i> specified in RFC 1122 available at the [IETF website](https://www.ietf.org/rfc/rfc1122.txt).
+For more information on the keep-alive option, see section 4.2.3.6 on the <i>Requirements for Internet Hosts—Communication Layers</i> specified in RFC 1122 available at the [IETF website](https://www.ietf.org/rfc/rfc1122.txt).

 **SIO_KEEPALIVE_VALS** can be used to enable or disable keep-alive probes and set the keep-alive timeout and interval.
 The keep-alive timeout specifies the timeout, in milliseconds, with no activity until the first keep-alive packet is sent.
 The keep-alive interval specifies the interval, in milliseconds, between when successive keep-alive packets are sent if no acknowledgement is received.